 How long a course of steroid tablets do you need?

 You should also discuss this with your doctor.
 The course of treatment should be as short as possible.
 However, as mentioned already above, there is often a balance between the risk of side-effects from taking steroid tablets against the symptoms and damage that may result from some diseases if they are not treated with steroids.
 It may be that it is more risky not to take the steroids.
 If this is the case, you may be given treatment to protect your bones from the effects of the steroids.

 Treatment with medicines may be needed for some people

 Otherwise, whether or not preventative treatment with medicines will be suggested will depend on how high the doctor feels your risk is.
-This may depend on your bone density readings if you have a DEXA scan and/or any other risk factors for osteoporosis that you may have.
+You may have a DXA scan to assess your bone density.
+The decision may depend on this result and any other risk factors for osteoporosis that you may have.
 Your doctor will be able to advise for your particular case.

 Further reading and references

 Clinical guideline for the prevention and treatment of osteoporosis; National Osteoporosis Guideline group (NOGG) 2017